 TGac Editor: Please apply the following changes to the paragraph in line 18 of page 24:

 The values assigned to the parameters is as specified in the PLME SAP interface specification contained within each PHY subclass of this standard.
+Not all parameters are used by all PHYs defined within this standard.

 CID 10224